1913 Auckland Rugby League season: Death of Adolphus Theodore Bust whilst playing

-Tragedy struck in May in a 3rd grade match between Ellerslie and Ponsonby when 26 year old Adolphus Theodore Bust was severely injured and later passed away as a result of his injuries.
+Tragedy struck in May in a 3rd grade match between Ellerslie and Ponsonby when 26-year-old Adolphus Theodore Bust was severely injured and later died as a result of his injuries.
 The death occurred at the Ellerslie Domain.
 He was said to have collided with an opposing player and the two of them fell to the ground with a third player falling on top of them.
 The other two men rose to their feet to carry on playing but Bust remained stationary on the ground.
-Dr. Baber was called to attend from his residence in Remuera but he found that Bust's spinal cord was fractured near the base of the skull and he recommended he be taken to hospital however Bust's father decided to have him taken to his home in Ellerslie.
-He was unable to be revived and died at 8.30am the following morning.
+Dr. Baber was called to attend from his residence in Remuera but he found that Bust's spinal cord was fractured near the base of the skull and he recommended he be taken to hospital; however, Bust's father decided to have him taken to his home in Ellerslie.
+He was unable to be revived and died at 8:30 am the following morning.
 After the incident the deceased father said he witnessed the incident and was satisfied that it was an accident.
 Martin Ellis, the player involved in the tackle said that he was running down the field and Bust was waiting to tackle him and had dived and caught Ellis by the legs but his neck struck him on the hip and they both fell to the ground.
 The coroner returned the verdict that nobody was to blame for the death.
-None of the Ellerslie teams took the field the following weekend out of respect.
+None of the Ellerslie teams took the field the following weekend out of respect and the Auckland Rugby League bore the costs of the funeral.